-4 Managing Records
+4 Managing Records in the store

 All records in the store are held securely and in appropriate environmental conditions.
 Only Records Management staff have access to the store, and are solely responsible for carrying out the management functions detailed in this section.